 The positive effects of paternity leave are not just for fathers, but for mothers as well.
 Neil noticed his paternity leave benefiting his wife as they shared child-caring responsibilities and he said, “Being a parent is a hard job for anybody, especially with your first new-born.
 Sharing child-caring responsibilities makes things easier for both parents.”

 As part of our EDGE action plan, the Global Diversity and Inclusion Office is launching numerous campaigns to create awareness and change behavior that benefits both men and women.
 A recent Deloitte survey found 57% of men said taking parental leave would be perceived as a lack of commitment to their careers but a wealth of research shows men who take parental leave are more active and engaged fathers with stronger family relationships, lower divorce rates, and more successful partners.
 Parental leave is also associated with overall improved mental/physical health and well-being for new mothers and new fathers.
-SAP’s six weeks of paid shared parental leave takes us one step closer to gender equality as parents share child-caring responsibilities more equally and mothers, fathers, and SAP see the benefits with happier and more productive employees.
+SAP’s paid shared parental leave takes us one step closer to gender equality as parents share child-caring responsibilities more equally and mothers, fathers, and SAP see the benefits with happier and more productive employees.